phonkee/goexpose/README.md

         * chdir - change directory before run command
         * format - format of the response (see Formats)
         * return_command - whether to return command in response
+* single_result - index which command will be "unwrapped" from result array

 InfoTask:
 ---------